 You have to ring the bell by the gate to be let in.
 If the curator is not in for whatever reason and no one answers, you can ring the phone number posted at the gate (+371 26862707) and you might get him to cycle up and open the gate for you.
 He speaks Russian and a bit of English and German (in addition to Latvian, of course).

-I'm pretty sure I paid less when I was there in spring 2014, but the latest in-your-pocket-guide now says 7.12 EUR for foreign tourists and 2.85 EUR for locals (such a discriminatory difference is quite common in the former Eastern Bloc
+Admission: I'm pretty sure I paid less when I was there in spring 2014, but the in-your-pocket-guide back then said 7 EUR for foreign tourists.
+Visitbaltics says 5 EUR.

 Time required: tech freaks can probably poke around for a couple of hours here; I spent about 45 minutes (also taking advantage of the incredible photo ops), but I saw some groups of visitors spending no more than 10 minutes in the museum.

 local public transport connects the airport to Riga

 ), so that city's many attractions are naturally the most obvious combinations.

 But you can also get long-distance buses to all manner of destinations all over the Baltics straight from (or to) here as well.
 In fact I arrived by bus from Tallinn

 , visited the museum in the afternoon, spent a night in the airport hotel and then caught the first flight out of Riga when I was there in May 2014.